castlecms/castle.cms/README.rst

   ./bin/test -s castle.cms -t \!robot

 If you have errors complaining about warning, make sure the version of selenium you're using works with the version of Firefox you have installed (see above)

 Running local dependencies with docker
 --------------------------------------

+    $ docker-compose up

+    or, just the essentials:
     $ docker run -p 6379:6379 redis
-    $ docker run -p 9200:9200 elasticsearch:2.3.5
+    $ docker run -p 9200:9200 elasticsearch:2.4-alpine

 Forks/Custom releases
 ---------------------

-Castle maintains forks and custom releases of packages ocassionally.
+Castle maintains forks and custom releases of packages occasionally.
 Here is the status and reasoning for our forks:

 - plone.app.blocks: https://github.com/castlecms/plone.app.blocks